acoustep/mitchs.pw/source/read/2015-01-10-simple-search-with-laravel-and-elasticsearch.html.markdown

 date: 2015-01-10 09:00 UTC
 tags: Laravel, Laravel 4.2, ElasticSearch, ElasticSearch 1.4, PHP, Search
 change_frequency: never
+ogp:
+  og:
+    description: "I was recently asked to make a search engine for a client's website.
+Normally I would go down the MySQL fulltext search route but I was feeling rather adventurous at the time.
+I had no experience with ElasticSearch, Apache Solr or any other search system prior to this so I decided to pick ElasticSearch and dive in head first.
+This tutorial is a result of some of the things I picked up while learning it."
+    title: 'Simple Search with Laravel and ElasticSearch'
+    url: 'read/simple-search-with-laravel-and-elasticsearch'
 ---
 I was recently asked to make a search engine for a client's website.
 Normally I would go down the MySQL fulltext search route but I was feeling rather adventurous at the time.
 I had no experience with ElasticSearch, Apache Solr or any other search system prior to this so I decided to pick ElasticSearch and dive in head first.
 This tutorial is a result of some of the things I picked up while learning it.